VPAC/seqpar/sequentialandparallelprogramming.md

 !$omp end do simd
 ```

 As seen the parallel construct is absolutely fundamental to OpenMP as it initiates a parallel execution region.
 The thread that encounters construct becomes the master thread of the new team, with a thread number of zero.
 All other threads have their own unique identity.
 All threads in the new team, including the master thread, execute the parallel region.
 At the end of a parallel region, only the master thread of the team continues execution.
 The number of threads will be determined by the value of the `if` or `num_threads`, if any, in the directive.
 Otherwise it will be determined by the current parallel context.
+Note however that there are some limitations in parallel loops in OpenMP that are not necessarily the case in sequential loops.
+For example, when an OpenMP unrolls and assigns iterations among threads it cannot parallelise loops that have dependencies, such as when variables in a loop have a `break` statement or if loop controls are varied within iterations of the loop.

 The way that a construct manages the threads allocated to it can vary, these are the "work-sharing constructs".
 A work-sharing construct must be enclosed within a parallel region in order for the directive to execute in parallel.
 Work-sharing constructs do not launch new threads, and whilst there is no implied barrier to entry there is on at the end of the construct.
 There are three basic types that exist with the parallel region.
 The first, a "DO/for" construct shares iterations of a loop over members of the team, so rather than a single threaded application where each section of the loop occurs in serial, the number of iterations that must occur is divided among the threads that carry it out in parallel.
 In contrast with a "sections" construct the work is separated into separate sections, which may be quite different in each thread, distinct from the "DO/for" construct.
 Finally, there is there "single" construct which takes a part of code in a parallel region and allocates a single thread to it to run in serial; the other threads in the team take no action.